 Pihentagyú (Hungarian): Literally, with a relaxed brain; quick-witted people who come up with sophisticated jokes or solutions, too tiring or complex for most other people.

 Lynda Barry describes her creative process as “creative concentration.”
 She says that when adults find themselves in a state of creative concentration they are experiencing the same things children do when they are playing.
 Barry says that three things characterize this kind of play: an interaction with something that feels alive, no planning, and a sense of anxiety.
-Her example for interacting with something that feels alive is a child that carries around a security blanket or stuffed bunny.
+Her example of interacting with something that feels alive is a child that carries around a security blanket or stuffed bunny.
 The child knows that the object is not alive but will also claim that it is not dead either; the object is somewhere in between.
 She believes that at the center of any true artwork there is something alive, and emphasizes that an adult cannot find this creative life through planning what they’re going to make, write, or dance, or by watching other professionals.
 Instead, we must use our bodies during creative concentration just as children do when they are playing.

 Desenrascanço (Portuguese): To artfully disentangle oneself from a troublesome situation.